 - Assisting the journeyman & followed written and oral instructions, schematics, blueprints, and manufacturers’ manuals.
 Pulling wire.

-- Installed and/or repaired electrical wiring, equipment, lighting fixtures, switches, receptacles, conduit, MC cable and circuit breakers.
+- Installed and/or repair electrical wiring, equipment, lighting fixtures, switches, receptacles, conduit, MC cable, and circuit breakers.

-- Worked commercial planned and diagramed electrical systems, including the conduits of tubing or pipe often required by local electrical codes.
+- Worked commercially planned and diagramed electrical systems, including the conduits of tubing or pipe often required by local electrical codes.

 - Located shorts and system breaks, after locating the source of the problem, repaired or replaced the wiring and conduits as needed.